-The Company cites that it will make use of its current infrastructure to provide both voice and high speed broadband internet services for qualifying eligible low-income customers in its ETC designated area.
-NTS believes that because of their infrastructure there are no disadvantages to certifying the Company as an ETC for Lifeline purposes.
+LBH intends to use its FTTP facilities-based network to provide voice and high-speed broadband internet service to qualifying and eligible low-income customers in its expanded ETC designated area.
+The company posits that there are no disadvantages to LBH's competitive service offering for low-income customers.